Dear Sturdy Riders,

 * Rider packet contains: Helmet #, wristbands, rider instructions, and map.
-Riders also receive a Custom Pin & pre-ordered optional items.
+Rider's also receive Custom Pin and pre-ordered optional items.
 Medals are given at Finish Line.

 Upgrades: Riders may upgrade from Short Course to Long Course on Fri or Sat.
 Cost is $15.

-Detailed Driving Directions: Here's a link to Googlemaps and a basic map showing the location of Ocotillo, CA. Caution: Do not confuse with "Ocotillo Wells", which is about 60 miles away from the Start/Finish!
+Detailed Driving Directions: Here's a link to Mapquest and a basic map showing the location of Ocotillo, CA. Caution: Don't confuse with "Ocotillo Wells", which is about 60 miles away from the Start/Finish!

-Ocotillo Exit off Interstate 8: From the west, it's the Ocotillo exit right after the Calexico exit.
+Ocotillo Exit off Interstate 8: From the west, it's the exit after the Calexico exit.
 From the east, it's the Ocotillo/Imperial Hwy exit.
-Vol's/signs will guide you from the freeway exit to the Ocotillo Community Park approximately 2 miles north on S2.
+Vols/signs will guide you.

 Weather: Forecasts will be posted on the website starting approximately one week prior to the event.

 a.
 Variable conditions: Weather in the desert WILL vary widely.
 Expect winds to shift around all along the route and to gust in the afternoon.
 The north end of the course is about 15 degrees cooler than Ocotillo, due to its 2,200 ft el.